fankiat/CS498DL-project/final_report/readme.md

 # Updates

-For ease in readability and grading, updates to the report (from the first checkpoint) and new results \newcontent{are marked in violet, like this sentence}.
+For ease in readability and grading, updates to the report (from the first checkpoint) and new results \newcontent{are marked in violet, like this} \newcontent{sentence}.
+Finally, all code used to generate results in the report can be found [in this repository (click here)](https://github.com/fankiat/CS498DL-project).

 # Problem summary